Best drive Defensive & Advance Driving School

 Use of Mirrors and Signals

-• Signal clearly and at the correct time
+• Make clear and appropriate signals at the right time

-Consistent mirror use shows awareness of other road users.
+• Regular mirror use indicates other road users.

 Junction Awareness and Decision Making